Questions Investors Should Ask

 Can I withdraw some or all of my capital investment?

-Yes, the Partnership Agreement requires the General Partner to publish terms and conditions for withdrawal of capital.
-Similar to a bank CD, Partners withdrawing capital within three years of the capital’s contribution will forfeit a six percent withdrawal fee on the capital withdrawn.
+The Partnership Agreement requires the General Partner to publish terms and conditions for withdrawal of capital.
+Similar to a bank CD, Partners withdrawing capital within three years of the capital’s contribution will forfeit a 6% withdrawal fee on the capital withdrawn.
 After three years, Partners may withdraw capital at quarter-end with forty-five days written notice to the Partnership without a withdrawal fee.

-The Partnership Agreement also requires the General Partner to protect the integrity and liquidity requirements of the Partnership.
+Article 3.06(a) of The Partnership Agreement requires the General Partner to protect the integrity and liquidity requirements of the Partnership.
 There can never be a guarantee, therefore, that the Partnership will be able to partially or fully pay a Partner who requests a withdrawal of capital.

 What can I do if the Partnership is unable to return my investment?

-As with any asset a person owns–like stocks, bonds, or real estate–a Limited Partner is free to sell all or part of his account at any time to an existing Partner or a third party on terms and conditions acceptable to the parties involved.
+As with any asset a person owns — like stocks, bonds, or real estate — a Limited Partner is free to sell all or part of his or her account at any time to an existing Partner or a third party on terms and conditions acceptable to the parties involved.

 In anticipation that a Limited Partner may desire to sell all or part of his or her account, the Partnership Agreement provides at Article 2.08 for a Right of First Refusal, first to the Partnership and then to Limited Partners with a ten (10) day notice requirement.
 Article 2.07 provides that Admission of Substituted Limited Partner requires the consent of the General Partner and Article 7.01(k) provides that a fee may be charged.